 Research into new treatment for breast cancer and discoveries about genetic links with cancer can only enhance our current offerings and help raise the survival rate, especially for progressive cancer types.
 But research and development come with a cost.
 See some financial stats, below.

 Each year, the U.S. federal government allocates money for cancer research.
-Here are 2021's numbers:
+Here are some recent funding numbers:

-- The National Institutes of Health was funded at $42.9 billion, with the NCI receiving more than $6 billion, according to a government agency and U.S. Congress.
+- For 2022, the National Institutes of Health was funded at $45 billion, with the NCI receiving $6 .9 billion, according to the NIH and NCI.

-- In addition, the Breast Cancer Education and Awareness Requires Learning Young (EARLY) Act was reauthorized through 2026, and the authorization level increased to $9 million.
+- In 2020, the Breast Cancer Education and Awareness Requires Learning Young (EARLY) Act was reauthorized through 2026, and the authorization level increased to $9 million, per Susan G. Komen.

-- The Bipartisan Appropriations Package Department of Defense peer-reviewed Breast Cancer Research Program (DoD BCRP) received $150 million in funding for breast cancer prevention, detection and treatment, according to the office of U.S. Senator Kirsten Gillibrand (D-NY), a member of the Armed Services Committee who worked on the legislation.
+- The Bipartisan Appropriations Package Department of Defense peer-reviewed Breast Cancer Research Program (DoD BCRP) received $150 million in funding for breast cancer prevention, detection and treatment, for fiscal year 2022, per the Office of Congressionally Directed Medical Research Programs (CDMRP).

 Funding for cancer, and specifically breast cancer, comes from many different outlines, not just the federal government — other outlets include state-funded research programs, hospital and medical school research programs, private foundations, nonprofit organizations (including medical societies) and the pharmaceutical industry.
 We won't look at every organization that raises funds for breast cancer awareness and research — the list would be too long — so we'll look at five in different sectors of funding:

-- Susan G. Komen, the largest and among the most-funded breast cancer organization in the U.S., has invested $1 billion in research and $2.3 billion to advocate for breast cancer patients.
+- As of 2022, Susan G. Komen, the largest and among the most-funded breast cancer organization in the U.S., has invested almost $1.1 billion in research and $7.7 million in community health programs.

-- In 2020, Memorial Sloan Kettering Cancer Center, the world's oldest and largest private cancer center, received 715,000 donations from families, foundations and companies for a total of $309,547,924 to help fund advances in cancer care, research and education.
+- In 2021, Memorial Sloan Kettering Cancer Center, the world's oldest and largest private cancer center, received 600,000 donations from people, foundations and companies for more than $600 million to help fund advances in cancer care, research and education.

 National Cost of Breast Cancer Care